matinazimi/transaction-service/README.md

 For this projects and connect to DB used djongo(Python Object to MongoDB Document and Relational Database Mapper) that we can use django ORM and for professional and Complicated used pymongo like (aggregate and group by querys)

 ## REST FRAMEWORK
-This projects develop in DRF and if we want use mongodb engin it not support drf.
+This projects develop in DRF and if we want use mongodb engine it not support drf.

 The style guide used is PEP8.

+### cache command
+python manage.py cache_command

+command for cache and save data on new collection (transactioncache)